kyuff/javafx-validation/README.md

 Proof of Concept of using java.validation with JavaFX

-Run DemoApp to try it out.
-There are used different methods to map inputs to the pojo and to validate the data.
+Run the DemoApp to try it out.

 EXAMPLE
 =======

+This examples uses different bindings for the validator.

     FXValidator<Person> validator = new JavaxValidator<>(Person.class)
         .bind(new StylingErrorHandler<>(firstName, "error"), Person::getFirstName)